 Ms. Lauren teaches Princess Ballet/Jazz, Ballet/Jazz 1, 2 & 3, Ballet Intensive, and Production.

 Lindsay Keegan is an Owner/Director at Bravo Dance Center.
 See the Directors tab for complete bio.

-In 2005, she received a scholarship to Oxford University where she taught and choreographed several productions including Jane Austin's Emma.
-A regular performer at the London Tap Jam, Kat wrote her MA dissertation on the performance of tap's "national anthem," the Shim Sham Shimmy.
 Given Kat's training in anatomy and kinesiology, improvisation, and dance history, she strives to inspire her students through a variety of means, ranging from film clips of tap's legendary hoofers to in-class discussions and exercises aimed at improving students' musicality and confidence.
-She is on faculty at Burlington County College and although Kat studied ballet, modern, jazz, ballroom, flamenco and numerous social dance forms as an undergraduate, tap has always been her first love.
-Her student choreography has received numerous awards including the Sophisticated Elegance Award at Starpower and Overall High Score at Revolution National Talent Competition and her company was recently selected to perform in the Dance USA/Philadelphia Presenter's Showcase.
+Her student choreography has received numerous awards including the Sophisticated Elegance Award at Starpower and Overall High Score at Revolution National Talent Competition.

 Wayne St. David